killianstorm/simulated-anthropomorphic-finger/README.md

 ## Author

-This thesis was made by Killian Storm and was submitted Master's dissertation submitted in order to obtain the academic degree of Master of Science in Computer Science Engineering.
+This thesis was made by Killian Storm and was submitted in order to obtain the academic degree of Master of Science in Computer Science Engineering.

 ## Introduction